 Situated towards the West of Great Britain, Wales is a separate country and makes for a great UK staycation.
 Renowned for its national parks, unbeatable culture and incredible coastline, there’s plenty to do and see here for all ages.
-If you’re looking to explore the local area, a lodge holiday in Snowdonia won’t disappoint.
-For something a little lively, stick closer to the party capital of Cardiff.
+If you’re looking to explore its rural side, a lodge holiday in Snowdonia won’t disappoint.
+For something a little lively, stick closer to the party capital with lodges near Cardiff.

-Family getaways, romantic breaks or pet-friendly holidays - Wales has it all.
+Romantic breaks, family getaways or pet-friendly holidays - Wales has it all.
 Plus, the holiday cottage accommodation is equally as varied.
-Choose from luxury self-catered log cabins with a few hidden extras like a hot tub, get cosy in an intimate holiday home ideal for two or enjoy cottages in Wales’ countryside with views that go on for miles.
+Choose from luxury self-catered log cabin holidays in Wales with a few hidden extras like a hot tub, get cosy in an intimate holiday home ideal for two or enjoy cottages in Wales’ countryside with views that go on for miles.

 Whatever you plan on doing, these are the best locations in Wales that attract tourists from all around.

 Best for: Beautiful sea views

 North Wales is home to some of Britain’s most incredible coastal resorts - with Abersoch being one of them.
 Traditionally a fishing village, today, visitors flock here from all over to experience the stunning scenery, beautiful sands (which are dog-friendly), fine eateries and a plethora of activities on offer.
 There’s also an annual music festival which is definitely worth seeing if you’re in the area.

 Best for: Getting out in the great outdoors